 Chipmunks occasionally enter homes.
 Prevent entry by closing holes in foundation walls and by screening windows, vents, and other ground-level openings.

-Environmental methods.
-Homes with wooded lots, thickets of ornamental shrubbery and dry rock walls are attractive to chipmunks.
-This habitat can be made less attractive to the animals by altering the pattern of natural and ornamental plantings.
-However, most people value their trees and shrubs too highly for drastic modification of the landscape, and may opt to tolerate the chipmunks as a part of the natural community.
+Homes with wooded lots, ornamental shrubbery, and dry rock walls are attractive to chipmunks.
+These habitats can be made less attractive by altering the pattern of natural and ornamental plantings.
+However, most people value their trees and shrubs too highly for drastic modification and may opt to tolerate the chipmunks as a part of the natural community.

-Rat-sized snap traps are effective, but they kill the animals.
-Baits attractive to chipmunks include peanut butter, nut meats, sunflower seeds and rolled oats.
+Cage-type traps are effective.
+Rat-sized snap traps are also effective but are indiscriminate and may kill non-target species.
+Effective baits include peanut butter with dry, rolled oats and various nuts and seeds mixed in.
 Place either type of trap in areas where chipmunks travel or feed.

-Chipmunk numbers can be reduced locally.
-However, new animals may move into vacated habitats.
-Thus, chipmunks can seldom be eliminated from an area unless their living conditions are radically changed.
+Note: Even though chipmunk numbers can be reduced by shooting or trapping, new animals may move into vacated habitats.
+Consequently, chipmunks can seldom be eliminated entirely unless habitats are modified.